UCL-Biosciences/Auto-Prot/docs/Workflow.md

 ### Subsets
 You might wish to re-run the analysis on specific subsets of samples.
 For example, you might wish to select on samples from a given timepoint.
 You can choose whether to analyse any subsets by setting the config field `analyse_subsets` to `true`.
 You can define which subsets to analyse using the `subset_variable` (which variable to apply the subset too) and `subsets` fields. `subsets` needs a list of values to analyse e.g. ["1", "2"] if you want to analyse separately time points 1 and 2.
 By default, this will run the whole analysis for each subset.
 There is no default option to filter based on >1 variable.

+### Phosphoproteomic data
+Phosphoproteomic data are generated using similar mass spec workflows.
+The data have a different structure to proteomic data, but "Once the data has been collapsed to phospho-sites, the user can continue the analysis as with any other kind of quantitative data." ([Martinez-Val et al., 2021](https://link.springer.com/protocol/10.1007/978-1-0716-1641-3_6)). **It is essential that the user confirms the prerequesite steps have been required to collapse the data to phospho-sites!** This includes but is not limited to:

+- high-confidence localisation (commonly >0.75 - 0.9)
+- remove contaminats and decoys
+- map each peptide to a single parent protein sequence

+If you are unsure, discuss with a colleague who has experience processing mass spec phosphoproteomic data.

 ## Analysis

 ## 📝 Generating the HTML Report